moorepants/dissertation/physicalparameters.rst

 :eq:`eqTorPend`.
 The wheels are also assumed to be laterally symmetric about any radial axis.
 Thus only two moments of inertia are required for the set of benchmark parameters [Meijaard2007]_.
-The moment of inertia about the axle was measured by hanging the wheel as a compound pendulum, :ref:`Figure 18
-<figWheelIyy>`.
-The wheel was hung on a horizontal rod and perturbed to
-oscillate about the axis of the rod.
+The moment of inertia about the axle was measured by hanging the wheel as a compound pendulum, :ref:`Figure 7.18<figWheelIyy>`.
+The wheel was hung on a horizontal rod and perturbed to oscillate about the axis of the rod.
 The rate gyro was attached to the spokes near the hub\ [#gyroloc]_ and oriented mostly along the axle axis.
 The wheels for the Delft bicycles would rotate at the rod contact point about the vertical